Royals depart for spring training after tragic offseason

 ROOKIES TO WATCH

 Keep an eye on the young pitchers in camp, many of whom will be competing for the final spot in the starting rotation.
-Matt Strahm may have the inside track after he was electric out of the bullpen last season, but Alec Mills, Miguel Almonte, Kyle Zimmer and Josh Staumont also have enough ability to land the job.
+Matt Strahm may have the inside track after he was electric out of the bullpen last season, but Miguel Almonte, Kyle Zimmer and Josh Staumont also have enough ability to land the job.
 The question is do they have enough seasoning?

 THEY'RE SET

-Note: This story has been corrected to delete reference to Alec Mills, who's been traded to the Cubs.